 The closing date of the merger will occur no later than the first business day following the date on which all conditions to the merger, other than those conditions that by their nature are to be satisfied at the closing, have been satisfied or waived, unless the parties agree on another time.
-Yellow Roadway and USF expect to complete the merger on May 24, 2005 if all the conditions to the merger have been satisfied as of that date.
+Yellow Roadway and USF expect to complete the merger during the summer of 2005.
 However, we do not know how long after the special meetings the closing of the merger will take place.